jirizarry426/appchecker/README.md

 ALTERNATIVELY

 1. Open Terminal
-2. Type sudo chmod u+x ; then drag the file into the terminal window.
+2. Type sudo chmod u+x
+3. Then drag the file into the terminal window.

  #WRITTEN IN BASH BY JOSHUA IRIZARRY